eflanili7881/SVFUnpacker/README.md

 # SVFUnpacker - Windows
 It lets you unpack multiple SVFs in one go.
 Currently, it doesn't have directory recursion.
-If it's necessary, you can write in the comments.

 ## Credits
 - Me for writing script.